 But electric vehicles has always been his hobby and passion.
 He's been messing about with EVs since the 1970s (and even earlier if you count slot cars, electric trains and sidewalk scooters).
-He has built many EVs myself, helped hundreds of people build theirs, and posted thousands of emails on the various EV discussion lists.
+He has built many EVs himself, helped hundreds of people build theirs, and posted thousands of emails on the various EV discussion lists.
 He received the Fellow award of the EAA in 2007.
-If you hunt around the internet for EV information, you're sure to run across him!
+If you do an internet search for EV information, you're sure to run across him!

 He built his first "serious" EV after the 1973 Arab Oil Embargo.
-Disappointed with the meager EV offerings at the time, he decided to convert a Datsun pickup truck as a test case.
-He used an aircraft surplus generator as the motor, a dozen golf cart batteries in the bed, and a home-made contactor controller and charger.
+Disappointed with the meager EV offerings at the time, he converted a Datsun pickup truck as a test case.
+It used an aircraft surplus starter/generator as the motor, a dozen golf cart batteries in the bed, and a home-made contactor controller and charger.
 It was crude -- but it worked!
 He learned a lot about EVs (by trial and error) from that first attempt.

 The second EV was built in 1978, and more ambitious.
 He bought an unfinished prototype EV mail truck from Electric Vehicle Engineering in Bedford MA.
 It became a test bed to try out various motors, controllers, and battery arrangements.

 He's had many other EVs over the years, including a ComutaVan and Lectric Leopard.
 The garage is also full of other EVs; GE ElecTrak garden tractors, scooters, bicycles, lawn mowers, etc. He currently has a Nissan Leaf EV (and is of course working on the Sunrise EV2).
 The garage and basement are also stuffed with every sort of EV part and project imaginable. :-)

 Bob Rice was the inspiration that started the Sunrise EV2 project.
 When Solectria closed shop, Bob provided the funding to buy the remaining parts from Solectria's CEO James Worden, and assembled a team to set up the EV2 project.